-The European Processor Initiative (EPI) brings together 23 partners from 10 European countries, with the aim to bring to the market a low power microprocessor.
-Through a co-design approach, it designs and develops the first European High Performance Computing systems on chip and accelerators.
-Both elements will be implemented and validated in a prototype system that will become the basis for a full Exascale machine based on European technology.
-The agreement was signed at the end of 2017 – in 2021 the processor should run in the first supercomputers.
+The European Processor Initiative (EPI) brings together 27 partners from a total of ten European countries with the aim of developing a high-performance general purpose processor (GPP) for universal computing tasks and highly efficient accelerator processors.
+Together, they are designing the first high-performance computing systems for chips and accelerator units.
+Both elements will be implemented and validated in a prototype, which will form the basis for an exascale supercomputer based on European technology.
+The framework agreement was signed at the end of 2017 – the second phase of the project started in early 2022.

 The EPI processors particularly support applications in the field of scientific computing (weather forecasts, physical simulations, etc.) and data analysis.
 Deep learning methods are also expected to find application in other important markets such as autonomous driving.
 For a vehicle to drive autonomously.
 The central goal is to build up expertise across the entire value chain.
 This forms a central pillar for the EU's independence in high-end chip designs and HPC.
 Technologically, energy efficiency in particular is a key target.
 Special accelerator types are being developed here to support simulation and deep learning applications in particular.

 Together with the Fraunhofer Institute for Integrated Circuits IIS, the Fraunhofer ITWM is developing the so-called Stencil and Tensor Accelerator (STX) on the basis of an architecture from the ETH Zurich.
 Here, the Fraunhofer institutes focus on the efficient execution of highly parallelizable applications with constant access patterns.
 Such patterns occur in a wide range of applications – from fluid dynamics, to climate and weather prediction, to imaging techniques.